 The cycle of KYC remediation programmes is a common problem that financial services firms are struggling to break.
 A poll taken of audience members at a recent industry conference showed that approximately 90 percent of the audience had been involved with KYC remediation programmes, with half of those participants further confirming they had participated in multiple,repeat KYC remediation programmes.
 One participant referred to it as “re-re-re-remediation.”

 As the graphic below shows, remediation projects are almost always required due to weak client-onboarding processes and inadequate periodic-review processes of KYC data.

 Weak Onboarding Processes

-The problems with KYC remediation programs begin with a weak underlying onboarding process.
+The problems with KYC remediation programmes begin with a weak underlying onboarding process.
 The issues here can be fourfold: inadequate controls over required fields, inadequate methods of obtaining and/ or maintaining current and correct client information, a lack of experienced staff, and multiple poor-quality data-capture systems with no single “golden source” of information.
-Issues with underlying data and the lack of a golden source record are an obvious challenge, as organizations are unable to determine where data is to be stored to create the single view of a customer and a complete KYC file.
+Issues with underlying data and the lack of a golden source record are an obvious challenge, as organisations are unable to determine where data is to be stored to create the single view of a customer and a complete KYC file.